 You’ve all heard plenty of stories about Internet scams.
 It’s more important than ever to be vigilant to protect not only yourself but unsuspecting vacationers, too.
 There are a number of ways someone could use your online listing for a money-making scam or simply to use your home inappropriately or disrespectfully.
 What can you do to prevent them?

 - Although it’s fine to respond initially to inquiries by email, insist on a phone conversation prior to booking.

 - Research your prospective guests (on Google, LinkedIn, Facebook, etc.).
 Read more about screening your prospective guests.

 - ALWAYS use a lease and require a security deposit, even for a stay of a few days.

 - Be sure to follow safe practices for keeping the login information secure both on your listing and for your email account(s).
 A strong password contains 1 or more numbers, capital letters as well as lower case, and even a special character like an @ or $ or %.
+To be safe, change your email account password occasionally.
+Scammers can access your email account and take over correspondence with vacationers inquiring about your home, directing the unsuspecting guests to send deposits to the scammer rather than you.
 Read our blog post about phishing scams, or visit staysafeonline.org.

 - If you accept personal checks for payment, be sure the person sending the check is the same person who inquired about your home and with whom you spoke.
 If you accept credit card payments, make sure the contact information for billing is the same as that of the vacationer who inquired about your home.